SDNT8810/md2tex/README.md

 - “PDF compilation failed”
   - Check the generated `.tex` next to your `.md`
   - Make sure packages like `amsmath`, `hyperref`, `adjustbox` are available in your LaTeX install
+- “fontspec only works with Xe/LuaLaTeX”
+  - The output `.tex` avoids loading `fontspec` on pdfLaTeX/LaTeX via `iftex`.
+If you manually edit the preamble, keep `fontspec` under the Xe/Lua branch only.
 - “Unicode in code block breaks with pdflatex”
   - The script prefers `xelatex`/`lualatex` when it detects non‑ASCII in code fences; install one of them if missing
+- Overleaf notes
+  - You can compile the same `.tex` with pdfLaTeX, XeLaTeX, or LuaLaTeX.
+If you hit Unicode issues, switch the Overleaf compiler to XeLaTeX or LuaLaTeX.

 ## Known limitations (by design)